nexmo-community/voice-azure-speechtotext-py/README.md

 cp .env.example > .env
 ```

-Then edit the `.env` file to add in your own service credentials from Azure and other settings specific to your instance of the Azure Speech Service API.
+Edit the `.env` file to add in your own service credentials from Azure and other settings specific to your instance of the Azure Speech Service API.

 ```python
 HOSTNAME = "yourhostname.ngrok.io"